LibrePDF/OpenPDF/README.md

 Mozilla Public License Version 2.0 - http://www.mozilla.org/MPL/2.0/

-Some source files have other open source licences, this is something we are adressing in [issue #89](https://github.com/LibrePDF/OpenPDF/issues/89).
-We want OpenPDF to be consistently licensed with the LGPL and MPL licences only.
+We want OpenPDF to be consist of source code with is consistently licensed with the LGPL and MPL licences only.
+Since this is a software fork where we maintain code from a legacy software library (iText) we are reviewing the history and license of the code-base.
+The result of this work has been that we have replaced some source code which had other incompatible open source licenses.
+This also means that any new contributions to the project must have a dual LGPL and MPL license only.

 ## Use OpenPDF as Maven dependency